ToGanz/next_saturday/README.md

 TODO's:

 - The Homepage should be a calendar with all the events of the month
-- the test suite of the interface of the Homepage is still lacking
+- the test suite for Interface and event attendance is not finished